Happy Chandler: Aspirations

 Roosevelt personally visited Kentucky to campaign on Barkley's behalf on July 8, 1938.
 As governor of the state, Chandler was on hand to greet Roosevelt on his arrival in Covington.
 Seeking to benefit from being nearest to the president, Chandler sat between Roosevelt and Barkley in the back seat of the open-topped vehicle that transported them to Latonia Race Track, the site of Roosevelt's first speech.
 Throughout his tour of the state, Roosevelt endorsed Barkley but remained friendly with Chandler.
 After Roosevelt's departure, Chandler played up Roosevelt's complimentary remarks about him but downplayed or ignored critical remarks.

 Late in the campaign, Chandler fell ill with chills, stomach pains, and a high fever.
 After first claiming the symptoms were similar to those that he had experienced a year earlier, Chandler later described his malady as "intestinal poisoning".
 His doctor announced that Chandler, Dan Talbott, and a state police officer had all been sickened after drinking "poisoned water" that had been provided to Chandler for a radio address.
 Chandler maintained that someone from the Barkley campaign had tried to poison him, but the charge never gained much credence with the press or the electorate.
 Barkley frequently mocked it on the campaign trail by first accepting a glass of water offered to him and then shuddering and rejecting it.
 He pointed out to audiences that it was the young Chandler and not Barkley who had broken down first under the strain of the grueling campaign.

 With Chandler ally Robert Bingham no longer at its helm, The Courier-Journal supported Barkley, and organized labor, a key Chandler supporter in 1935, also threw its support to Barkley.
 Former Chandler ally John Y. Brown Sr. also took an active part in the Barkley campaign.
-Ultimately, Barkley defeated Chandler by a vote of 294,391 (56%) to 223,149 (42.6%).
-The remaining 1.4% of the vote was dividing among minor candidates.
-Chandler's 70,872-vote loss was the worst loss for a primary candidate in state history.
+Ultimately, Barkley defeated Chandler by 70,872 votes.
+The remaining 1.4% of the vote was divided among minor candidates.